Meeting ARC-PA Standards (6th edition) with Aquifer

 PA curriculum must be consistent with program competencies and enable all students to meet the program’s learning outcomes.
 In doing all of this, PA curricula must place a heavy emphasis on the need to remain current in the face of an ever-changing clinical environment.

-Currently serving 90 physician assistant programs (and 96% of U.S. allopathic medical schools), Aquifer is a trusted tool in health professions education.
+Currently serving close to 100 physician assistant programs (and over 150 U.S. allopathic medical schools), Aquifer is a trusted tool in health professions education.
 Aquifer’s teaching and learning tools can help programs of all shapes and sizes meet many of the ARC-PA Standards.

 Covering Hard to Teach ARC-PA Standards

-The Resources and Strategies Map, created by the Aquifer PA Task Force, displays links between difficult-to-teach ARC-PA standards directly to Aquifer resources.
+The Resources and Strategies Map, created by the Aquifer PA Task Force and updated by the PA Affinity Group, displays links between difficult-to-teach ARC-PA standards and Aquifer resources.

-The Resources and Strategies Map includes nearly 70 difficult-to-address ARC-PA topics, mapped to the relevant ARC-PA Standards and PAEA Core Competencies for New PA Graduates.
+The Resources and Strategies Map includes over 70 difficult-to-address ARC-PA topics, mapped to the relevant ARC-PA Standards and PAEA Core Competencies for New PA Graduates.
 The map also includes the relevant Aquifer content and suggested teaching strategies.
+For more information on PA resources, visit: aquifer.org/pa

 Section B: Curriculum and Instruction